Alpha Centauri Ab

 Alpha Centauri Ab (also known as Rigil Kentaurus b, or originally as Candidate 1) is a candidate exoplanet that was first directly imaged around Alpha Centauri A in 2019 and reported in February 2021.
-If confirmed as an exoplanet, it would be the nearest, coldest, shortest-period and oldest directly imaged planet around a solar-type star, and Alpha Centauri would be the brightest planet-hosting star (see list of brightest stars).
+If confirmed as an exoplanet, it would be the nearest, coldest, shortest-period and oldest directly imaged exoplanet around a solar-type star, and Alpha Centauri would be the brightest planet-hosting star (see list of brightest stars).
 The planet is expected to be a gas giant based on physical properties.
 Additional observations are needed to confirm its existence.